How to Add and Record a Browser Window with OBS

 Method #2: Monitor Capture to Record the Browser

-What if you want to show a full-screen of something from your browser?
+What if you want to show a full screen of something from your browser?
 Perhaps you want to use a full-screen clip from a movie to add something funny to a YouTube video or to otherwise accentuate the content.

 You see this all the time when people record parts of movies, TV shows, news broadcasts, and more.
 Using OBS, you can clip the entire full-screen video to use in a variety of ways.

-Add the Display Capture Source
+Step 1: Add the Display Capture Source

 Open the Source list in OBS.